babashka/babashka/README.md

 - There is no support for loading code from Maven/Clojars dependencies.
 However, you can use `load-file` to load external code from disk.

 - `require` does not load any files, it only provides a way to create an alias for pre-included namespaces.

+Read more about the differences from Clojure in the [sci](https://github.com/borkdude/sci/#feature-parity) README.

 ## Developing Babashka